bioinfo-pf-curie/RNA-seq/docs/installation.md

 #### Set the option for the installation

-Default options have to be replaced otherwise, the pipeline will not work.
+Default options have to be replaced.
+Otherwise, the pipeline will not work.

 * `cmake ../RNA-seq -DCMAKE_INSTALL_PREFIX=${HOME}/install -Dap_singularity_image_path=/path/to/images -Dap_annotation_path=/data/annotations/pipelines`

 Other options can be provided.

 * Altenatively, you can use  `cmake  -C ../RNA-seq/install/cmake-init.cmake ../RNA-seq/` provided that you first edited the `../RNA-seq/install/cmake-init.cmake` to set the options complant with your setup.

 #### Installation

 * `make; make install`

-The pipeline will be available in ${HOME}/install.
+The pipeline will be available in `${HOME}/install` (i.e. in the path you defined using `-DCMAKE_INSTALL_PREFIX`).
-The config files with the defined options will be available in `${HOME}/install/conf`.
+The config files with the defined options will be available in the `conf` folder of your installed version.

 ### For developpers

-To avoid multiple installations for testing while developping, the developpers can copy the content of `${HOME}/install/conf` to `${HOME}/RNA-seq/conf` and run the pipeline directly from `${HOME}/RNA-seq/conf`.
+To avoid multiple installations for testing while developping, the developpers can copy the content of `${HOME}/install/conf` to `${HOME}/RNA-seq/conf` and run the pipeline as usually.

 ## 3) Pipeline configuration

 By default, the pipeline loads a basic server configuration [`conf/base.config`](../conf/base.config) This uses a number of sensible defaults for process requirements and is suitable for running on a simple (if powerful!) local server.